ncatlab/nlab-content/pages/6/7/2/0/276/content.md

 with $\partial$ induced from the boundary in the Moore complex.

 The category of [[crossed complexes]] form a variety in the category of all [[hypercrossed complexes]].
-Alternatively, groupoid T-complexes (the groupoid version of [[group T-complex]]) form a variety in the category of all simplicial groups.
+Alternatively, groupoid T-complexes (the groupoid version of [[group T-complex]]) form a variety in the category of all simplicial groupoids.

 ## Related concepts